MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Administration/Get-MgBetaDeviceManagementVirtualEndpointProvisioningPolicyAssignment.md

 Returned only on $expand.
 For an example about how to get the assignments relationship, see Get cloudPcProvisioningPolicy.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDeviceManagementVirtualEndpointProvisioningPolicyAssignment](/powershell/module/Microsoft.Graph.DeviceManagement.Administration/Get-MgDeviceManagementVirtualEndpointProvisioningPolicyAssignment?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)